thisoldgeek/Pico-Music-Box/README.md

 Intentionally blank

 ## *More Information:*
-See the build log at [PLACEHOLDER https://www.hackster.io/thisoldgeek/]
+See the build log at https://www.hackster.io/thisoldgeek/pico-portal-music-box-5a7b93
 ## *Update 04-19-2021:*
 Initial install.